Royal-lobster/Syncia/README.md

 Note that these are default options and can be changed in the settings page.

-## Contributors
+## 💖 Contributing

 Thank you to all the contributors who have helped make ChatDockX better! 👏

 [![Contributors](https://contrib.rocks/image?repo=Royal-lobster/ChatDockX)](https://github.com/Royal-lobster/ChatDockX/graphs/contributors)

-You can also contribute to the project by creating a pull request.
-Check out below for more information.
+You can also contribute to the project by creating a pull request. please follow these steps:

-## 💖 Contributing

-Contributions to ChatDockX are always welcome!
-If you want to contribute to the project, please follow these steps:

 1. Fork the repository by clicking on the "Fork" button on this page.
 2. Clone your fork to your local machine.